 Cameron: My name is “Hello, I’m Cameron from South Dakota.”

-Matt: Probably Matt: Call that a side effect of having friends from both coasts + ROTC.
+Matt: Probably less than I did when I first showed up to MIT.27 Matt: Call that a side effect of having friends from both coasts + ROTC.

 What does being from a small state mean to you?